Best LLM for Invoice Extraction: GPT vs Claude vs Gemini

 Direct model orchestration still makes sense when the workload is narrow, the team wants full control, or the project is still in the experimentation phase.
 If the pipeline is bespoke and the engineering team is comfortable owning prompt design, schema validation, retries, and ongoing model changes, building directly on GPT, Claude, or Gemini can be the right call.
 That is especially true when invoice extraction is only one step inside a larger custom system.

 The answer changes once the real requirement is repeatable structured extraction across many invoices, not just a promising demo.
-At that point the comparison stops being model versus model and becomes LLM vs invoice extraction API.
+At that point the decision is no longer only model versus model; it is whether to build directly on a model or use an extraction API.
 The question is whether the team wants to keep assembling the workflow itself or use a system that already handles prompt reuse, batch consistency, structured outputs, and delivery into spreadsheet or JSON formats.

 A useful rule is this: keep building directly on frontier models when prompt flexibility and custom orchestration are the main advantage, but move toward a purpose-built API once batch size, output consistency, and review overhead start behaving like operating costs rather than edge cases.
 When the team is spending more time stabilizing extraction than learning from it, the build-vs-buy answer usually changes.